Kepler-452b

-Kepler-452b (sometimes quoted to be an Earth 2.0 or Earth's Cousin based on its characteristics; also known by its Kepler Object of Interest designation KOI-7016.01) is a super-Earth exoplanet orbiting within the inner edge of the habitable zone of the sun-like star Kepler-452 and is the only planet in the system discovered by Kepler.
+Kepler-452b (sometimes quoted to be an Earth 2.0 or Earth's Cousin based on its characteristics; also known by its Kepler object of interest designation KOI-7016.01) is a candidate super-Earth exoplanet orbiting within the inner edge of the habitable zone of the sun-like star Kepler-452 and is the only planet in the system discovered by the Kepler space telescope.
 It is located about 1800 ly from Earth in the constellation of Cygnus.

-Kepler-452b orbits its star at a distance of 1.04 AU from its host star (nearly the same distance as Earth from the Sun), with an orbital period of roughly 384 days, has a mass at least five times that of Earth, and has a radius of around 1.5 times that of Earth.
-It is the first potentially rocky super-Earth planet discovered orbiting within the habitable zone of a very sunlike star.
-However, it is unknown if it is entirely habitable, as it is receiving slightly more energy than Earth and could be subjected to a runaway greenhouse effect.
+Kepler-452b orbits its star at a distance of 1.04 AU from its host star (nearly the same distance as Earth from the Sun), with an orbital period of roughly 385 days, has a mass at least three times that of Earth, and has a diameter of around 1.6 times that of Earth, or around 60% larger than earth in size.
+It is the first potentially rocky super-Earth planet discovered orbiting within the habitable zone of a very Sun-like star.
+However, it is unknown if it is entirely habitable, as it is receiving slightly more energy from its star than Earth and could be subjected to a runaway greenhouse effect.

 The Kepler space telescope identified the exoplanet, and its discovery was announced by NASA on 23 July 2015.
 The planet is about 1,800 ly away from the Solar System.
 At the speed of the New Horizons spacecraft, at about 59,000 km/h, it would take approximately 30 million years to get there.